-I’m having such fruitful times in the pool with my waterproof, Martha-message infused iPod.
-Yesterday I was listening to a Message of the Month by Martha from a number of years back that was all about love.
+I was listening to a Message of the Month by Martha from a number of years back that was all about love.
 The message is called “God’s Love” and I pray Martha will make this phenomenal teaching into a booklet soon.
 It is the richest, most liberating message on love that I’ve ever heard!

 Love’s a very sought after commodity.
 Our pursuit of love (or what we think is love), takes us around about like scampering ants looking for sugar.
 There’s a frantic drive in us all to be loved.
 We’ve all experienced the love-seeking that winds up with us in a ditch.
 Sure the circumstances of this pursuit are varied but the quest is the same: to be loved.
 Whether we pursued love through achievements like being brilliant or pretty or followed the baser paths of sex and power, there’s no difference to the core of our seeking.
 We want love and we will whore and betray even our own values to gain this elusive goal.